DistributedSystemsGroup/zoe/docs/install.rst

 * https://hub.docker.com/r/zoerepo/

-Since the Docker Hub can be quite slow, we strongly suggest setting up a private registry.
-The ``build_images.sh`` script in the
-`zoe-docker-images <https://github.com/DistributedSystemsGroup/zoe-docker-images>`_ repository can help you populate the registry bypassing the Hub.
+Since the Docker Hub can be slow, we strongly suggest setting up a private registry.
+The ``build_images.sh`` script in the `zoe-docker-images <https://github.com/DistributedSystemsGroup/zoe-docker-images>`_ repository can help you populate the registry bypassing the Hub.